syncfusion-content/maui-docs/MAUI/Pyramid-Charts/Getting-Started.md

 2. Search for Syncfusion.Maui.Charts on [nuget.org](https://www.nuget.org/) and install the latest version.
 3. Ensure all dependencies are correctly installed, and restore your project.

-## Step 3: Add a Basic Cartesian Chart
+## Step 3: Add a Basic Pyramid Chart

 1. To initialize the control, import the Chart namespace into your code.
 2. Initialize [SfPyramidChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfPyramidChart.html).